fistlabs/loggin/README.md

 ##Philosophy

-The idea is to create lightweight logging system, with low understanding thershold, but with high customization level.
+The idea is to create lightweight logging system, with low understanding threshold, but with high customization level.
 Every data you log turns to ```record``` object, then that will be formatted with ```layout``` and then will be handled by ```handler```.

 Handler is an object that have a behaviour to store data somewhere.
 It can be just stdout or file, even database.